 Add flowers to attract pollinators and helpful predators like wasps and ladybugs.
 Add herbs to confuse pests with a variety of scents.
 Use fast-growing lettuces and radishes as a living mulch around slow-growing plants like tomatoes and cabbages.

 Constantly replenish bare patches left after mature plants are harvested.
-Late in the season, choose sections of the garden to “rest” by growing a nitrogen-boosting patch of field peas or clover to till into the soil the following spring.
+Late in the season, choose sections of the garden to “rest.”
+You can grow nitrogen-boosting field peas or clover to till into the soil the following spring.

 2. Use the Rule of Opposites (Complementarity)

-With just a little research (and better yet hands-on experience over the years), you can get to know which plants are shallow-rooted and which are deep-rooted, which are heavy feeders or light feeders, which are slow-growing or fast-growing.
+With a little research (and better yet hands-on experience over the years), you can get to know which plants are shallow-rooted and which are deep-rooted.
+Which plants are heavy feeders or light feeders.
+And which are slow-growing or fast-growing.
 As a general rule, pair these together.

-Another example of opposites at work: plant climbing vines like pole beans with tall, sturdy plants that can provide a vertical structure, like sunflowers.
+Here’s another example of opposites at work.
+Plant climbing vines like pole beans with tall, sturdy plants.
+These provide a vertical structure, like sunflowers.
 Double duty!

 3. Keep it in the Family

-Learn your plant families and keep related plants together in the same “neighborhood” of the garden.
-Related plants generally get along (with one or two exceptions) and have similar needs and pest threats.
-This way you only have to learn the characteristics and needs of each family instead of those of each individual plant.
+Learn your plant families and keep related plants together in the same area of the garden.
+Related plants generally get along (with a few exceptions) and have similar needs and pest threats.
+This way you only have to learn the needs of each family instead of each individual plant.

-While this may not seem like the best way to create a diverse garden (point #1 above), working with family neighborhoods brings simplicity to the companion planting process.
-With just a few notes for reference, you will know important facts like:
+While this may not seem like the best way to create a diverse garden, working with family plants simplifies companion planting.
+With just a few notes for reference, you’ll know facts like:

 - How much water and fertilizer each family needs

-- Which companion plants might deter common pests (or attract good predators) for that particular family section
+- Which companion plants might deter pests for that family section.
+And which ones attract beneficial insects.

-This approach also makes crop rotation a snap when the time comes for succession planting, as you can easily rotate the family neighborhoods so you don’t sap the soil or encourage pest problems in one spot.
+This approach also makes crop rotation a snap!
+When the time comes for succession planting, you can easily rotate the family neighborhoods.
+This way you don’t sap the soil or encourage pests in one spot.

-Of course there are a few exceptions to every rule.
-Never put your potatoes near your tomatoes, even though they are in the same family!
+There are a few exceptions to every rule.
+Never put your potatoes near your tomatoes, even though they’re in the same family!
 Want to learn more about this concept?
 I recommend the book Great Garden Companions.

 4. Garden, Hope, and Don’t Worry!

 More than anything, don’t worry too much about the list of dos and don’ts.
-Generally companion planting won’t make or break your garden, but, taken in the right direction, will contribute to a healthy biosystem.
+Generally, companion planting won’t make or break your garden.
+Taken in the right direction though, it contributes to a healthy biosystem.

 Be willing to learn about your plants’ general characteristics.
 Observe, experiment, and record the results for next year’s planning.
-You will quickly build hands-on experience that far outweighs the knowledge any book or website could give you, and soon you’ll be companion planting with confidence!
+You’ll quickly build a hands-on experience that far outweighs the knowledge any book could give you.
+Soon you’ll be companion planting with confidence!

 Do you use companion planting in your garden?
-What has worked for you?
+What’s worked for you?
 Hand on your gardening wisdom by sharing your tips!